Food Fun & News

 You’ll want to take advantage of these seasonal markdowns.

 The price hovers around $4 a box for most of the year but can drop to $1.99 during the cooler months, when baking supplies go on sale.
 Since butter freezes nicely, don’t be afraid to ask for a case.
-(Looking for a stress-free Thanksgiving?
-Get our FREE guide for an unforgettable Thanksgiving.
-You’ll get easy recipes, kid-friendly crafts and games, inspiring traditions, and more ideas for the best holiday yet.)

 Nothing beats cheese and crackers for impromptu entertaining (or no-time-to-cook nights).
 Look for sales on snack crackers and saltines; prices usually bottom out at $1 a box.
-What’s more, you can use them to make one of these healthy snacks for weight loss.

 It usually sells for $2.50 to $6, but it’s been known to fall to $1.50 per pack around this time.
 It freezes like a champ, so buy in bulk.
 It’s a great item to have around for breakfast, lunch, and dinner.

 Look for deals on oil at both grocery stores and hardware stores, where it’s sold with the deep fryers for turkeys.
 A gallon will run about $20 instead of the usual $35.
-These are the silent signs you might be eating too much fat.

 Poultry and pork

 We all know turkey goes on sale for Thanksgiving.
 But so do chicken and ham, so buy extra of all three and freeze for winter stews and quick meals.
 And prices are even better (as low as 40 cents a pound) the week after a holiday, as stores empty their freezers for new products.
+And make sure you don’t go shopping on the worst day of the year to buy your Thanksgiving groceries.

 Birthday cake mixes

 Chicken broth, soups, green beans, fruit, and pumpkin can be used in countless dishes throughout the next year.
 Look for deals of half off—or more—on anything used in holiday feasts.
 If you buy too many, they’re the perfect items to donate to food bank charities.
+Next, learn some more tips frugal shoppers use to save money on groceries.